SunLabsAST/AURA/WebMusicExplaura/doc/readme.txt

 # SteerableTagCloudExternalController

 Accessible through the cdm and serves as a bridge between any part of the application and the steerable tag cloud.
-This is for example used to add tags  to the steerable interface from context menus.
+This is for example used to add tags to the steerable interface from context menus around the app.

-# Steerable recommendations

-TODO

 3rd party GWT libraries